-Upholding the GDPR law entails upholding these principles in action and in thought.
-The GDPR law cannot be followed until all of these are safeguarded within an organisation.
+Upholding the GDPR laws entails upholding these principles in action and in thought.

-“The compliance to the GDPR law requires the use of best practices in the industry to ensure that the data being processed, collected, stored and used is all lawful, fair and transparent.
-The purpose of it is limited.
-There are data minimisation policies in place.
-All the collection and categorisation of personal data is accurate.
-The data is limited in terms of storage time and the security or integrity and confidentiality of the data is maintained.”
+“The compliance to the GDPR law requires the use of best practices in the industry.
+It ensures data being processed, collected, stored and used is all lawful, fair and transparent.
+There are data minimization policies in place.
+All the collection and categorization of personal data is accurate.“

-It is also required of the organisation collecting the personal data that they are held accountable in terms of their collection process, storage and data use stages to the data subjects, law enforcement and regulatory authorities involved while maintaining proper privacy protection of all of their data subjects involved.
-This should sum up the 8 data protection principles explained in detail above under the GDPR.
+Additionally, the business collecting the personal data must maintain appropriate privacy protection.
+They are accountable for their data collection, storage, and use phases to the data subjects, law enforcement, and regulatory bodies involved.
+However, this should sum up the 8 data protection principles explained in detail above under the GDPR.

-The 8 key data protection principles under GDPR can be upheld through the inculcation of proper GDPR compliance training and the use of an artificial intelligence-powered tool kit that can help throughout the process.
-All of these principles are also known as the Data Protection Act 2018 key principles.
+So, the 8 key data protection principles of GDPR are upheld through proper GDPR compliance training.
+The use of an artificial intelligence-powered tool kit that can help throughout the process.